mitradranirban/rangeen/ABOUT.en_us.md

-# About Unified Font Repository
+# About Rangeen Font Repository

-This is the sample font repository for the [Unified Font Repository v0.3](https://github.com/raphaelbastide/Unified-Font-Repository), a standard way to organize font project source files.

-Below is a quick rundown of the contents of this repository.
+ Here source and documentation files of Rangeen Font is kept